runrunmao/Healthcare-Aanlysis/README.md

 ### **2. Patient Engagement and Frequency**
 - Patients such as **Danielle Garcia**, **Maria Johnson**, and **Michael Jones** had the most frequent visits (**3 visits each**).
-  - **Insight**: Frequent visitors may benefit from personalized follow-up programs, including regular check-ins, comprehensive discharge planning, and patient education on chronic disease management, to reduce readmissions and improve long-term health outcomes.
+  - **Insight**: Frequent visitors may benefit from personalized follow-up programs to reduce readmissions and improve long-term health outcomes.

 ### **3. Medical Conditions Treated**